hongxinli/Dijit-Tree-CheckBox/Store.md

 <h2 id="the-object-store">The Object Store</h2>

 The **cbtree/store/ObjectStore** is similar to the Hierarchy store but with build-in event capabilities.
-This store type is the preferred store when multiple tree models operate on a single store.
+This store type is the preferred store when multiple tree models operate on a single store or when content is added or removed dynamically.

 ```javascript
 require( ["cbtree/store/ObjectStore"], function (ObjectStore) {